Our Services

 Even if you don't see blisters, a mild burn can cause lingering sensitivity.

-If you recently consumed hot pizza, coffee, or soup and are now experiencing burning discomfort in your mouth, try Ubie's free Burn/Scald of Roof of Mouth symptom checker to get personalized insights and understand whether your symptoms need medical attention.
+If you recently consumed hot pizza, coffee, or soup, you may be experiencing a Burn/Scald of Roof of Mouth — use Ubie's free AI-powered symptom checker to get personalized insights and determine whether your symptoms require medical attention.

 Most cases are not dangerous.
 However, you should speak to a doctor or dentist if: